katipogluMustafa/BigData/01_MapReduce/04_Pearson_Correlation_on_Movielens_Daset/03_Pearson_Correlation/README.md

 <h1 align="center" >Pearson Correlation Step 3: </br>Pearson Correlation Coefficient Calculation</h1>

+## NOTE!

+I assume that you have followed the [Map Reduce 1-4 Notes](https://github.com/katipogluMustafa/BigData/tree/master/01_MapReduce).

 ## Defining Our Own Writable Data Types

 When calculating pearson correlation, for each user and her/his each neighbour, we have rating data like `user1,rating neighbour1,rating` where ratings belong to the the same movie.